dylsmith8/JavaIPC/Implementation/Writing/GeneralWriting.md

 that was written to it.).
 By using this method, I was able to make use of slots by simply using one JNI call to create the slot.
 I did not need to call the native method `connectToMailslot` to connect to it and send a message.
-In terms of performance results: **PUT TIMING RESULTS HERE**
+In terms of performance results: a message write to the slot took 132797.1 ns which is approximately an 85% performance gain by simply limiting a single JNI call.

 # Windows Sockets